 Due to its high calcium and high pH level, deposits tend to form on spa heater parts and plumbing fittings.
-It may also leave an yucky film or ring at the hot tub’s water line.
+It may also leave a yucky film or ring at the hot tub’s waterline.
 Cal-hypo is one of the most caustic forms of chlorine on the market, so keep it away from your spa.

 If you are going to use chlorine, dichlor is well worth the few extra pennies in weekly cost.

 Sodium Hypochlorite (household bleach)

 Do yourself a favor, and keep household bleach away from your spa!
 Not only is bleach a poor sanitizer at higher water temperatures, it readily affects pH balance and tends to have a much harsher chlorine odor.